Grayjou/ExpressQL/README.md

 This module focuses on expressions and conditions.
 I will make (or probably already did) a module that integrates these functionalities into query building.

 **Can you make the column name validation more permissive?**
-I'm not sure why you would want that.
+In most cases, strict column validation prevents SQL injection or typos.
 However, I have a version that does a simpler check and allows passing forgiven characters.
 If it proves relevant, I will probably update it.

 **Every condition string comes wrapped in brackets, is there any way to avoid it?**
 The conditions wrap themselves in brackets to pass it to other functions that might be calling it.
 Avoiding this could be implemented by setting a check '_first = True' into the functions, but it's just one extra pair of parenthesis on the final expression